A more accurate rational non-commutative algorithm for multiplying 4x4 matrices using 48 multiplications: A new variant for the by matrix multiplication with error bound exponent

 and

 \end{theorem} \begin{remark} The parameter~\(\GF{p}{q}\) is called the~\({(p,q)}\)-growth factor and \(f_{p,q}\) is the error bound function of the algorithm defined by the representation \LRPRepresentation{L}{R}{P} with respect to the~\(p\)- and the~\(q\)-norms.
 Most results on the accuracy of fast matrix multiplications use~\({p=q=\infty}\)~\cite{Brent:1970,bini:1980,demmel:2007a,BBDLS16,Higham:2002,STVW26}.
-Following our approach in~\cite{Dumas:2025ab}, we focus on the smoother~\(2\)-norm, namely~\(\gamma_{2,2}\) and~\(\gamma_{\infty,2}\).
+Following our approach in~\cite{Dumas:2026:autoaccurate}, we focus on the smoother~\(2\)-norm, namely~\(\gamma_{2,2}\) and~\(\gamma_{\infty,2}\).
 Using these norms, Strassen's algorithm no longer has the most accurate bound among all \FMMA{2}{2}{2}{7} algorithms.
-The accuracy parameter to be optimized is a smoother function and more importantly, these norms seem to better reflect the max-norm accuracy behaviour in practice of the considered algorithms (see~\Cref{sec:bench}). \end{remark} \Cref{tab:gfcomp} displays the growth factors and the corresponding error bound functions for all combinations of~\(\infty-\) and~\(2\)-norms of the above algorithm compared to Strassen's algorithm~\cite{strassen:1969}, Winograd's algorithm~\cite{winograd:1977:complexite}, the authors' accurate~\FMMA{2}{2}{2}{7}~\cite{jgd:2024:accurate}, and the authors' rational~\FMMA{4}{4}{4}{48} algorithm~\cite{Dumas:2025aa} over~\(\ZZ[1/2]\).
+The accuracy parameter to be optimized is a smoother function and more importantly, these norms seem to better reflect the max-norm accuracy behavior in practice of the considered algorithms (see~\Cref{sec:bench}). \end{remark} \Cref{tab:gfcomp} displays the growth factors and the corresponding error bound functions for all combinations of~\(\infty-\) and~\(2\)-norms of the above algorithm compared to Strassen's algorithm~\cite{strassen:1969}, Winograd's algorithm~\cite{winograd:1977:complexite}, the authors' accurate~\FMMA{2}{2}{2}{7}~\cite{jgd:2024:accurate}, and the authors' rational~\FMMA{4}{4}{4}{48} algorithm~\cite{Dumas:2025aa} over~\(\ZZ[1/2]\).

 In norms~\({(p,q)=(\infty,\infty)}\) and~\({(p,q)=(2,\infty)}\) (namely, when the norm on the input matrices is the max-norm), Strassen's algorithm reaches the best accuracy bounds.
-Now when the input norm is the~\(2\)-norm~\({(p,q)=(\infty,2)}\) and~\({(p,q)=(2,2)}\), the variant with the best accuracy bound for the~\FMMA{2}{2}{2}{7} schemes is the author's variant~\cite{jgd:2024:accurate,Dumas:2025aa}.
-For the~\FMMA{4}{4}{4}{48} schemes, the one proposed here improves the growth factors of the initial scheme~\cite{Dumas:2025ab} for all considered norms.
+Now when the input norm is the~\(2\)-norm~\({(p,q)=(\infty,2)}\) and~\({(p,q)=(2,2)}\), the variant with the best accuracy bound is the one proposed here: it improves on the author's accurate~\FMMA{2}{2}{2}{7} schemes~\cite{jgd:2024:accurate,Dumas:2026:autoaccurate} and on the initial~\FMMA{4}{4}{4}{48} scheme~\cite{Dumas:2026:autoaccurate} (the latter on all considered norms).